alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 the approximations made in the simulation.
 Thus, we will restrict ourselves to only accounting for uncertainty in the approximate model in this tutorial, but note that realistic UQ assessments require careful scrutiny and awareness of the limitations of computational models.

+   **Sidebar: other calibration techniques**

+   An advantage of history matching is that it is conceptually simple and can still provide useful information even if the surrogate model is uncertain about parts of the parameter space.
+However, it has the disadvantage that it only tells you about what parts of the space can be ruled out, not what are better choices from within the space that has not been ruled out.
+For full Bayesian calibration, one needs to specify the priors for all model parameters and an emulator that can accurately estimate the simulator output at any point.
+Then one can use MCMC sampling or other Bayesian estimation techniques to determine the posterior distribution of the input parameters.
+   Full Bayesian calibration technqiues are not currently implemented in mogp_emulator.

 To compute the implausibility, we need to know the observation (which we will choose arbitrarily here; reasonable values to consider range from 40 to 250) and the model predictions/uncertainties